What is the contraceptive injection?

-The injection might not work if you are late having your injection.
+Depo might not work if the next injection is delayed after the recommended period of time.
 To prevent this happening, it may be helpful to write down the date or enter a reminder in your phone for when your next injection is due.

 What if I’m late having the contraceptive injection?

 Once it is more than 14 weeks since your last injection, use condoms until you can have your next injection.
-Keep using condoms for another seven days.
+Keep using condoms for another 7 days after the injection.